tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/监控告警/集群事件_intl_en.md

-## Feature overview
+## Feature Description
 Cluster events include event lists and event policies.
 - Event list: It records key change events and abnormal events occurring in the cluster.
 - Event policy: Event monitoring trigger policies can be customized based on the actual business conditions.
 Events with monitoring enabled can be set as cluster inspection items.

-## Viewing the event list
+## Viewing Event List
-1. Log in to the [EMR console](https://console.cloud.tencent.com/emr) and click the **ID/Name** of the target cluster in the cluster list to enter the cluster details page.
+1. Log in to the [EMR console](https://console.cloud.tencent.com/emr) and click the **ID/Name** of a cluster in the cluster list to enter the cluster details page.
 2. On the cluster details page, select **Cluster Monitoring** > **Cluster Events** > **Event List** to view all operation events in the current cluster.
 ![](https://main.qcloudimg.com/raw/5060d9a929e662b5b14c8fa78f3b6843.png)
 The severity divides into the following: